Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Findings: Opportunities Toward Future Coordination of GenAI into Collaborative Newswork (RQ3)

-Firstly, a common suggestion was the creation of dedicated AI news zones within newsrooms: editorial spaces deliberately separated from core news operations, designed to foster experimentation with GenAI tools.
-As P2 put it,\textit{ “In these AI news zones, people know it’s okay to try something new.
-We’re not pretending it’s traditional reporting.
-It’s a different GenAI product.”}
+These editorial spaces are deliberately separated from core news operations and designed to foster experimentation with GenAI tools.
+As \( P2_{\text{female, editor/manager}} \) put it,\textit{ “In these AI news zones, audiences know it’s okay to try something new.
+We’re not pretending it’s traditional reporting.”}

 These AI zones were described as low-risk, high-flexibility environments where journalists teams could develop novel formats and experiment with creative applications of GenAI.
 Participants envisioned a wide range of possibilities that would be difficult to achieve through conventional human-only news production.
-For instance, some proposed GenAI-powered chatbots that \textit{“allow audiences to converse with digital journalist avatars to better understand complex news stories” }(P22).
-Short-form videos and animations, scripted with GenAI and targeted at younger, mobile-first audiences, were also frequently mentioned, with P7 noting that \textit{“there’s already a lot on Douyin, and they’re popular”}.
-Still others proposed AIGC documentaries composed from archival footage and GenAI-generated narration.
-P11 explained: \textit{“It’s technically feasible, and we have extensive archives, especially rich local footage that can be used to create documentaries about local cultures.”}
+For instance, some proposed GenAI-powered chatbots that \textit{“allow audiences to converse with digital journalist avatars to better understand news stories” }(\( P22_{\text{male, journalist}} \)).
+Short-form videos and animations, scripted with GenAI and targeted at younger, mobile-first audiences, were also frequently mentioned, with \( P7_{\text{male, editor}} \) noting that \textit{“there’s already a lot on Douyin, and they’re popular”}.
+Still others proposed AIGC documentaries composed from archival footage and GenAI-generated narration. \( P11_{\text{female, journalist}} \) explained: \textit{“It’s technically feasible, and we have extensive archives, especially rich local footage that can be used to create documentaries about local cultures.”}

 Because these GenAI products are clearly distinct in form and tone from conventional journalism, our participants believe audiences tend to be more tolerant of stylistic experimentation and minor inaccuracies.
 Editors, in turn, feel freer to iterate on editorial norms.
-As P11 reflected, \textit{“When people see AI-generated content in these special AI news zones, they don't judge it heavily by the standards of our front page.
+As \( P11_{\text{female, journalist}} \) reflected, \textit{“When people see AI-generated content in these special AI news zones, they don't judge it heavily by the standards of our front page.
 They expect it to be more innovative.”}